kuanrongchan/STAGES/README.md

     - DEG selection
         - Users may select any number of sets of DEGs to use in enrichr

-    - Adjusted p-value threshold
-        - Users may choose to plot the pathways that meet the adjusted p-value cutoff of the selected threshold

     - Display top n pathways to plot
-        - Further filtering of the pathway bar plots is available by selecting the top n pathways to plot after the pathways meet the adjusted p-value threshold designated by the user
+        - Further filtering of the pathway bar plots is available by selecting the top n pathways to plot after the pathways meet the adjusted p-value threshold of < 0.05

     - Bar plot height
         - Customise the height of the bar plots in pixels.